Laptop Tips

 2. Restart Your Modem and Router

-It is possible that your laptop is alright and your Wi-Fi network is faulty and you need to restart it.
+Your laptop may be fine, but your Wi-Fi network is faulty, so you’ll need to restart it.
 You can do this by following these simple steps:

-1).
-Disengage the wires cable of your router and the modem.
+1. Disconnect the wires of your router and modem.

-3).
-Reconnect the cable of your modem and turn on its power.
-But do not connect your router yet.
+3. Reconnect the modem’s cable and turn it on.
+But don’t connect your router just yet.

-4).
-Wait for about 1 minute and then plug in your router and turn on its power.
+4. Wait for about 1 minute, then plug in your router and power it on.

-5).
-Wait for about 2 to 3 minutes and see if your Wi-Fi starts working on your laptop.
+5. Wait for about 2 to 3 minutes to see if your Wi-Fi starts working on your laptop.

-If this works, then the problem was with your Wi-Fi device, not your laptop.
+If this works, then the problem is with your Wi-Fi device, not your laptop.

 3. Restart Your Laptop

-If restarting your modem and router does not work then you might need to restart your laptop.
-By simply restarting your laptop you can get your laptop connected to Wi-Fi.
+If restarting your modem and router does not resolve the issue, you may need to restart your laptop.
+Restart your laptop, and you will be able to connect it to Wi-Fi.

 4. Run Windows Troubleshooter

-If none of the ways mentioned above work then you might need to troubleshoot your Wi-Fi connection.
-This is how you can do this:
+If none of the above methods work, then you may need to troubleshoot your Wi-Fi connection.
+Here’s how you can do it:

-2).
-There will be many options on the left side of your screen, select Troubleshoot from there.
+2. There will be many options on the left side of the screen.
+Select Troubleshoot from there.

 Troubleshooter